 Memory, Agency and the Shaping of Object Life Histories in China, with Francis Allard and Sun Yan (eds.), Cambridge: Cambridge University Press.
 2018.

-How Objects Tell Stories: Essays in Honor of Emma C. Bunker, with Karen S. Rubinson (eds), Inner and Central Asian Art and Archaeology I, Turnhout, Belgium: Brepols Publishers, 2018.
+Objects That Interconnect Ancient Asia: Essays in Honor of Emma C. Bunker, with Karen Rubinson (eds.), in Inner and Central Asian Art and Archaeology, (Turnhout, Belgium: Brepols, 2018);

 Settlement Patterns in the Chifeng Region, with Chifeng International Collaborative Archaeological Research Project, Pittsburgh, Center for Comparative Archaeology, University of Pittsburgh, 2011.